-Always ensure you understand the code that you add to your online store or store checkout, or hire a Shopify Expert for help with custom pixels.
+Always ensure you understand the code that you add to your online store or store checkout, or hire a Shopify Partner for help with custom pixels.

 Pixels are scripts that run in the background of your online store to track customer events.
 The more scripts you have, the slower your store will run.
 Additionally, if the script added is broken or formatted incorrectly, then the activity could run indefinitely, which can cause your site to load slowly or fail to load.